 It’s not easy but try to start by looking at women with a similar skin tone to you.
 Usually the shades that work for you are based on the hues in your skin, lips & eyes.

 If you would like your artist to work from an image, make sure that this reflects what you would actually want.
 My experience like many other artists I have spoken to is that more often than not a bride will ask for natural makeup but then produce an example image with makeup that isn’t natural.
-This happens to me a lot and interestingly with images selected from my portfolio; every bride and model on my portfolio is wearing full lashes and full coverage foundation, few of the looks are ‘natural’.
+This happens to me a lot and interestingly with images selected from my portfolio; every bride and model on my portfolio is wearing full lashes and full coverage foundation, few of the looks are ‘natural’ but all are understated.

 Looking Like Yourself

 It matters, but oh how misguided your partner can be.
-When he says he likes you without makeup/natural, of course he means it, but he is also referring to an overall look.
-At these moments he perhaps envisions you with your hair thrown into a bunch, casual clothing and even the scenario is you are likely at home or in a relaxed environment.
+When your partner says they like you without makeup/natural, of course they mean it, but they are also referring to moments.
+In these moments your partner perhaps remembers you with your hair effortlessly styled, casually dressed, relaxed and with both of you in a relaxed environment.
 Few men or women are able to think about the separate elements of the big day and visualise how they will come together and work as a whole.
-I often find that on the day, once bride’s are dressed, they ask for more makeup, this is because when you come to your trial in your jeans and t-shirt, it’s not easy to imagine how your face needs to be to carry the hair, outfit and occasion on the day.
-So keep an open mind, listen to his ideas but also remember that he’s likely fearful of those before and after images where the bride in the latter is two shades lighter and her lashes look like they’re about to fly off.
+I often find that on the day, once brides are dressed, they ask for more makeup, this is because when you come to your trial in your jeans and t-shirt, it’s not easy to imagine how your face needs to be to carry the hair, outfit and occasion on the day.
+So keep an open mind, listen to your partners' ideas but also remember that they are likely fearful of those before and after images where the bride in the latter is two shades lighter and her lashes look like they’re about to fly off.